schibsted/jslt/tutorial.md

 ## Functions

-JSTL has a number of built-in functions, like `size`, which returns the number of elements in an object or array, or the number of characters in a string.
+JSLT has a number of built-in functions, like `size`, which returns the number of elements in an object or array, or the number of characters in a string.
 The function syntax is the common one, so we could also write: